XanaduAI/SFOpenBoson/README.rst

 Documentation
 -------------

-The SF-OpenFermion documentation is built automatically and hosted at `Read the Docs <https://sf-openfermion.readthedocs.io>`_.
+The SFOpenBoson documentation is built automatically and hosted at `Read the Docs <https://sfopenboson.readthedocs.io>`_.

 To build the documentation locally, the following additional packages are required: